gabryon99/RanchTheSheep/README.md

-## Catch The Sheep
+## Ranch The Sheep

-Catch The Sheep is an Android game application developed for the 'Sviluppo di Applicazioni Mobile' course.
+Ranch The Sheep is an Android game application developed for the 'Sviluppo di Applicazioni Mobile' course.

 ### Gameplay